 Tree swings at Binalayan Falls

-My visit to Dao Falls in Samboan was low-key one of the best adventures I had in South Cebu and a visit to these waterfalls in the Philippines is an absolute must!
+My visit to Dao Falls in Samboan was low-key one of the best adventures I had in South Cebu and a visit to this waterfall is an absolute must!

 Dao Falls is best visited from Moalboal, which is 53km away and the drive takes around one hour and twenty minutes.